Corey255A1/WunderVisionBlogHugo/content/posts/2023-12-04-Unreal_Gingerbread/index.md

 date: "2023-12-04"
 summary: "A basic 3rd person game using Unreal and some assets created in Blender"
 bundle: true
-thumbnail: "TimeKeeper_thumb.jpg"
+thumbnail: "gingerbread_thumb.jpg"
 tags: ["Unreal","Blender","3DGraphics"]
 ---
 # Introduction
 There is a Gingerbread Man code jam being hosted by the Orlando Unreal community.
-I liked the idea of it so I decided to use that as something to work towards and put what I've learned for far into action.
+I liked the idea of it so I decided to use that as something to work towards and put what I've learned so far into action.
 I like trying to do everything from the ground up, but I don't have the time and patientance to create nice looking assets, but I'm going to try it anyway!

 # Creating the Gingerbread Man